 To use, define a function which returns the information you're looking for.
 Any imports it requires must happen in the body of the function.
 For example, to safely check the output of matplotlib.get_data_path() use:

 '''

 Define a function to be ran in isolation.

 def get_matplotlib_data_path():

 import matplotlib

+return matplotlib.get_data_path()

+Call it with isolated.call().

+get_matplotlib_data_path = isolated.call(matplotlib_data_path)

 '''